What does medical visualization software mean for surgeons, interventionalists, and medical students? Here’s a closer look.

 Medical visualization software lets healthcare professionals produce 3D models of patients’ internal structures.
 In doing so, surgeons and other practitioners can go beyond MRI and CT scans to evaluate, diagnose, and treat their patients.

-For example, a surgeon can use medical visualization software in combination with the Microsoft HoloLens mixed-reality headset to create highly detailed 3D models of structures in a patient’s body.
+For example, a surgeon can use medical visualization software in combination with the Microsoft HoloLens mixed-reality headset to visualize highly detailed 3D models of structures in a patient’s body.
 The surgeon can view these models via HoloLens to identify any health issues or use them to explain treatment options to a patient, so he or she is well-equipped to make an informed consent decision regarding treatment.

 These visual models can also be shared with peers to get more opinions about the best course of action to treat a patient.
 Surgeons can even utilize the models to practice a procedure without putting a patient’s health in danger.